LuisNorman/Data-Mining-in-Customer-Churn-Prediction/README.md

 # How to Run
-To get started, download the dataset file, Churn-Modeling.xlsx and tableu workbook, Data Mining - Customer Churn.
+To get started, download the dataset file -> 'Churn-Modeling.xlsx' and tableu workbook -> 'DataMining_CustomerChurn.twb'.
 From there, you will see illustrative visualizations of feature comparisons in respect to customer's exiting or not.
 By analyzing the charts/graphs you can now make assumptions of possible reason that cause customer churn.

 # Inspiration
 Inspired by: Kirill Eremenko